vippsas/vipps-qr-api/vipps-qr-api-faq.md

 It contains answers to all(?) common questions about Vipps payments:
 [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md).

-## Cant we make our own QRs for payment and redirects?
+## Can we make our own QRs for payment and redirects?

 Technically, yes.
 Is it a good idea, and will it work?
 No.